webteckie/iGo/README.md

 ## Clone this Repo into your local machine
 Using the Visual Studio Code's Git Clone command clone this repo.

-## Run Hello World
+## Run The TestConsole
 To verify the setup of your Go environment, open a Terminal window in Visual Studio Code and do the following:

     - cd "<cloned-repo-location>\iGO\src
-    - run "go run .\HelloWorld.go"
+    - run "go run .\TestConsole.g"

-    Should see something like:
+    Should see a few prompts with single key answers.

-        !...
-Hello World ...!